mtmr0x/dotfiles/README.md

-# My simple dotfiles
+# My not so simple dotfiles

-## Bash
+## Zsh

-I use a simple Bash configuration, if you like a pure but pretty Terminal, here you go!
+It's pretty much Oh My Zsh with Spaceship plus steroids.
+Easy to configure but powerfull tooling.

 ## VIM